amonks/jekyll-template/README.md

 You're gonna use Jekyll, which is a website generator, and you're gonna host it on Github Pages, which is free.

+You might use prose.io as a sort of cms.

 ## Contents

 - [Getting Started](#getting-started)